Admissions

 Graduate Record Examination (GRE)/Graduate Management Admission Test (GMAT)

-• The GRE and/or GMAT will be optional for the Fall 2024 application season, reversing a prior decision to require them.
+• The GRE and/or GMAT is required for the Fall 2025 application season.

-• You are welcome to send your scores via ETS or mba.com - they will be matched to your application upon receipt.
+• Send your scores via ETS or mba.com - they will be matched to your application upon receipt.

-• In particular, applicants who have completed or are completing an undergraduate program at Cornell University are not required to submit test scores.
+• Applicants who have completed or are completing an undergraduate program at Cornell University are not required to submit these test scores.

 • While we accept both, we prefer the GRE.